 The outdoor areas provide a natural contrast to the classroom with fresh opportunities for social interaction, physical and imaginative play, collaboration and problem solving.
 We offer four outside yards featuring play structures, sand areas, and toys.
 A bike path and more than three dozen bikes and riding toys help children practice gross-motor development, whether it's a two-year-old who's not quite ready to pedal yet, or a five-year-old zipping around on a balance bike.

 Kim Kludt, of Start Fitness, leads your child's class in gymnastics each week.
 The class focuses on gross motor, core strength, balancing, and age-appropriate tumbling, as well as parachute play and movement to music.
-This program is designed for three-year-olds, Pre-K, and TK.
+This program is designed for two year olds through Pre-K aged children.

 Teachers gather the older students briefly each day on the carpet to welcome them to their day at school.
 This valuable time is used to help establish and reinforce familiarity with routine and social concepts, like day-of-the-week, the calendar (current day/date/month/year), the weather, seasons, patterns and basic counting, how many days we've been in school.
 Depending on the class, a student is often standing up next to the teacher to help guide the class through these discussions, offering low-pressure and fun opportunities to be comfortable with public speaking.

 A teacher-led time that differs in length and scope depending on the age of the class.
 Music, movement, flannel stories, books, puppets and social interaction are all a part of the circle "magic".
 Learning how to behave appropriately in the circle group is a skill that prepares children for other large group activities.
 Many social, emotional, and academic skills are built-upon with practice at circle time.